Yaidi/eleuteria-scribe-flow/README.md

 #### The Easy Way:

-Run our installation script: `npm run install-backend`
+Run our installation script:

-And after the first script finishes in a new terminal run: `npm run start`
+- on linux/macos: `./backend/scripts/dependencies-installer.sh`
+- on windows: `./backend/scripts/dependencies-installer.ps1`

 > Backend will be running on: http://localhost:8000.
 Front and Back will start together.